Non-invasive Testing for Vascular Disease

 - Renal artery ultrasound

-- Pulse volume recordings/ABI of the upper and lower extremities
+- Pulse volume recordings and segmental pressures of the upper and lower extremities

 - Venous ultrasound of both the upper and lower extremities